Dyumnin-Interns/cocotbext-can/README.md

 Method
 Type_of_frame(): returns the type of frame remote or data.

+### Canbus
-Canbus is an extended class from cocotb.bus. here canbus is implemented as a double-ended signal. canbus object that contains data signal.
+It is an extended class from cocotb.bus. here canbus is implemented as a double-ended signal. canbus object that contains data signal.
 The bus will also monitor the error occurring on the bus with the help of an error counter it will monitor two types of error transmission bit error (canh and canl are out of phase) and bit flip error(CRC) and give the number of error occurred.
 Signals
 CanH: it contains the signals for the transmission
 CanL: It is an inversion of the canH signal
 Method :
 errorcount():will return the number of errors detected on the bus

-example
+## example
 ```
 from cocotbext.can import CanBus, CanNode, CanFrame